UltraMessaging/rtlim/README.md

   }
 ````
 Note that it specified RTLIM_BLOCK_SPIN.
-If a delay is needed, rtlim will busy-loop for the amount of time needed
+If a delay is needed, rtlim will busy-loop for the amount of time required
 to add more tokens to satisfy the rtlim_take().

-Alternaively, rtlim_take() can use RTLIM_BLOCK_SLEEP, which uses the
-"usleep()" function.
-It has the advantage of allowing other threads to use the CPU
-during its sleep time, but the disadvantage of being less deterministic
-as to when it wakes up.
-It might sleep significantly longer than the minimum time required,
-resulting in higher latencies than necessary.

 Let's say that each lbm_ssrc_send_ex() takes 2 microseconds.
 The first 50 times around the loop will execute at full speed,